Gauteng

 Birding Gauteng

-Gauteng lies on the continental watershed, and much of the province is at relatively high altitude (1000 – 1600m).
-This is part of a wider region known as the highveld.
-The east and south is largely grasslands, with the Suikerbosrand range being a key feature of the southern section.
-These grasslands are largely degraded through agriculture, but a range of grassland endemics and specials are still present, especially in the Suikerbosrand reserve, and to a lesser extent along the eastern border of the province.
-The Magaliesburg is a prominent ridge that runs westwards from Pretoria-east.
-North of the Magaliesburg range, and in the valleys of the west and north-west part of the province, it is much warmer and woodlands and wooded valleys prevail.
+North of the Magaliesburg range, and in the valleys of the west and northwest part of the province, it is much warmer and woodlands and wooded valleys prevail.
 The best woodlands are the acacia thornveld of the northern parts of the province and broadleaved woodlands in the northeast.
 A number of significant wetlands and large water bodies provide for a good range of water birds, and up to 17 species of herons are possible!
 The most important of the wetlands is the Blesbokspruit – an extensive wetland near Nigel in the southeast of the province.

 While there is no reason for birders to restrict themselves to birding just in the Gauteng Province, it does contain a number of excellent birding localities, so is well worth a visit.

-Gauteng is a common stopover for business travellers or conference-goers, and while the localities below can provide a fine birding interlude, it is best to venture a little further into neighbouring North-west Province for really excellent bushveld birding.
-Top localities nearby include Vaalkop Dam (Northwest Bird Sanctuary); Borakolalo National Park and Pilanesburg in the North-West Province, Nylsvley Nature Reserve and Zaagkuildrift in the Northern Province, and Loskop Dam Nature Reserve in Mpumalanga.
-There is also superb highveld birding some three hours drive away in the Memel or Wakkerstroom areas – both of which offer a range of grassland endemics.
+Gauteng is a common stopover for business travellers or conference-goers, and while the localities below can provide a fine birding interlude, it is best to venture a little further into neighbouring North West Province for really excellent bushveld birding.
+Top localities nearby include Vaalkop Dam (Northwest Bird Sanctuary); Borakolalo National Park and Pilanesburg in the North West Province, Nylsvley Nature Reserve and Zaagkuildrift in the Northern Province, and Loskop Dam Nature Reserve in Mpumalanga.
+There is also superb highveld birding some three hours drive away in the Memel or Wakkerstroom areas, both of which offer a range of grassland endemics.

 -